- This is a lower motor neurone weakness of facial nerve typically unilateral and is named after Sir Charles Bell (1774-1842).

 - Nerve conduction test/EMG: not standard.
 May be done in the post acute phase to determine extent of injury to the nerve.

 - General advice: Reassure the person that the prognosis is good: most people with Bell's palsy make a full recovery within 9 months.
 Advise the person that: It is important to keep the affected eye lubricated.
 Lubricating eye drops should be used during the day and eye ointment used at night.
-If the cornea is exposed after attempting to close the eyes they should seek prompt medical advice.
-If they are unable to close the eye at bedtime they should tape it closed using microporous tape.
+If the cornea is exposed after attempting to close the eyes they should seek prompt Ophthalmology advice and should patch the eye and tape it closed at bedtime to protect the cornea using microporous tape.

 - If within 72 hrs of onset of symptoms then consider Prednisolone 25 mg BD for 10 days, or Prednisolone 60 mg OD for five days and then daily reduction in dose of 10 mg , followed by a taper, for a total of 10 days improves outcome.